espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 - If a QTD payload is larger than the endpoint's MPS, the channel will automatically split the transfer into multiple MPS sized transactions (similar to bulk transfers).
 However, each transaction **is executed at endpoint's specified service period** (i.e., one transaction per ``bInterval``) until the transfer completes.
 - For Interrupt IN transfers, if a short packet is received (i.e., transaction's data payload is < MPS), this indicates that the endpoint has no more data to send.
 In this case:

-  - the channel will generate an extra channel interrupt even if the transfer's QTD did not set the IOC (interrupt on complete) bit.
+  - the channel generates an extra channel interrupt even if the transfer's QTD did not set the IOC (interrupt on complete) bit.
-  - however, the channel will not be halted even if this extra channel interrupt is generated.
+  - however, the channel is not halted even if this extra channel interrupt is generated.
   - software must then use this extra interrupt to manually halt the interrupt channel (thus canceling any remaining QTDs in the QTD list).